diescalo/rst_test/doc/user_doc/working_with_xbee_classes.rst

   local_xbee = XBeeDevice("COM1", 9600)

   try:
-      xbee.init()
+      xbee.open()

       [...]

   finally:
-      if xbee is not None and xbee.is_initialized(): xbee.finalize()
+      if xbee is not None and xbee.is_open(): xbee.close()

-Remote XBee devices cannot be initialized, so they cannot be finalized either.
-To finalize the connection of a remote device you need to finalize the connection of the local associated device.
+Remote XBee devices cannot be open, so they cannot be closed either.
+To close the connection of a remote device you need to close the connection of the local associated device.